zorrokid/zorrokid/README.md

 - 👋 Hi, I’m @zorrokid aka Mikko Keinänen (https://www.linkedin.com/in/mikkokeinanen)
 - 👀 In addition to coding I’m interested in Linux, movies, retrogaming, photography
-- 🌱 I’m currently learning Flutter / Dart, Kotlin / Jetpack Compose for Android, Go, Node.js and refreshing my memory and skills with C++
+- 🌱 I’m currently learning Flutter / Dart, Kotlin / Jetpack Compose for Android, Go, Node.js and refreshing my memory and skills with C++ and Qt

 # Some of my hobby projects